wikimedia/restbase-mod-table-cassandra/doc/SecondaryIndexes.md

 ### Writes
 - Write to `_ever` on each update (`_deleted` = null), using the TIMESTAMP
-  corresponding to the entry's tid (plus some entropy from tid? - check!) for idempotency
+  corresponding to the entry's tid (plus some entropy from tid? - check that nanoseconds aren't all 0!) for idempotency
 - After the main write, look at sibling revisions to update the index with values that no longer match (by setting `_deleted`):
     - select sibling revisions: lets say 3 before, 1 after